The Best Free Webcam Software for Windows 10

 Free

 Webcam Toy’s name is a bit of a giveaway.
 This is a webcam app that’s designed for having a bit of fun rather than doing anything serious.
 So, while it enables you to add all kinds of special effects while you clown for the camera, there’s no video recording facility here.
-Instead, the app takes one or more still images that you can share to your socials or download as JPEGs to your computer or mobile device.
+Instead, the app takes one or more still images that you can share to your socials or download to your computer or mobile device, and it can save them in formats beyond just JPEG.

 Pros: